JoshuaLampert/clean-math-presentation/README.md

 - `short-title`: Short version of the presentation to be shown in the footer, optional.
   If not short title is provided, the `title` will be shown in the footer.
 - `date`: Date of the presentation.
-- `authors`: List of names of the authors of the paper.
+- `authors`: List of names of the authors of the presentation.
 Each entry of the list is a dictionary with the following keys:
   - `name`: Name of the author.
   - `affiliation-id`: The ID of the affiliation in `affiliations`, see below.
 - `affiliations`: List of affiliations of the authors.
 Each entry of the list is a dictionary with the following keys: